Puppy Development Stages for Socialisation

 Here are some examples of such problems:

 - the dog may avoid contact with strange people and bite out of fear

 - may become over-protective of his food and toys and bite if you try to take them away

 - may become aggressive towards other dogs or people

 - he may develop panic in unknown situations and places may become so anxious it becomes difficult for him to learn anything

 - and finally, he may become so fearful of people that he hides whenever visitors come around

 In short, whether you choose to attend puppy classes or parties, or do the exposure training yourself, do it extensively but carefully.
-It is a good idea to attend classes, even if you choose to do the rest of the training yourself, because you’ll learn valuable lessons and at the same time provide your puppy with opportunities unavailable elsewhere.
-For example: what’s normal and abnormal when dogs play, and smells found only in vet clinics, which may scare the dog later in life if he isn’t used to them.
+It is a good idea to attend classes, even if you choose to do the rest of the training yourself because you’ll learn valuable lessons and at the same time provide your puppy with opportunities unavailable elsewhere.
+For example: what’s normal and abnormal when dogs play and smell found only in vet clinics, which may scare the dog later in life if he isn’t used to them.